 The term macrophage literally means “big eater.”
-A macrophage can surround a bacterium and consume it5.
-That sounds like a good thing, but macrophages tends to get stuck in blood vessels and stuck in pores.
+A macrophage can surround a bacterium and consume it.
+That sounds like a good thing, but macrophages tend to get stuck in blood vessels and in pores.

-The more often the immune system sends macrophages to the skin6, the more likely they are to cause localized swelling.
+The more often the immune system sends macrophages to the skin, the more likely they are to cause localized swelling.
 When the macrophages eventually die, the immune system sends still more macrophages to recycle them.
 These macrophages can get stuck, too.
-The result is puffiness in the skin that is not caused by allergy or infection and that is very hard to treat.
+The result is puffiness in the skin that is not caused by allergy or infection, and that is very hard to treat.

 Serums usually contain glycerin to give them the ability to stick to the skin.
 Glycerin is a food.
 (Glycerol, which was the main ingredient in antifreeze before the widespread use of ethylene glycol, is toxic.)
 Glycerin absorbs moisture from the air and helps keep moisture in the skin.
 It slowly releases the botanical ingredients or medications dissolved in it, without forcing them into pores.